Limited Time Offer:

 Bring supporting documentation

 Additionally, investors will want you to be able to back up your claims.
-Have a well-thought-out business plan on-hand to share, so investors can read more.
+Have a detailed business plan on-hand to share, so investors can read more.

 Have clear and defined financial statements and sales forecasts that prove viability.
 The intention, after all, is that you deliver a powerful pitch, and by the end, their hands are out asking for either your executive summary or your complete business plan.